-- 5.45 In May 2020, motorcycle parking charges in the borough were reviewed following extensive policy development and a borough-wide consultation for 12 weeks and extended for 12 more due to the coronavirus pandemic.
-In February 2021, the results of this review were approved by Cabinet who are elected councillors voted in by Hackney citizens. - 5.46 Recommendations include the requirement for all motorcycles to hold a valid e-permit, e-voucher or paid for parking session to park in any permit holder bay.
-Alongside these proposals, Parking Services is committed to installing on request or converting existing solo motorcycle bays where there is demand and feasibility to lockable solo motorcycle bays. - 5.47 Motorcycle parking policy has now been aligned to all aspects of parking policy for vehicles.
+- 5.44 In May 2020, motorcycle parking charges in the borough were reviewed following extensive policy development and a borough-wide consultation for 12 weeks.
+This consultation was extended for 12 more weeks due to the coronavirus pandemic.
+In February 2021, the results of this review were approved by Cabinet, who are elected councillors voted in by Hackney citizens. - 5.45 Recommendations in the motorcycle parking permits review Cabinet paper included the requirement for all motorcycles to hold a valid e-permit, e-voucher or paid-for parking session to park in any permit holder bay.
+Alongside these plans, Parking Services is committed to installing on request or converting existing solo motorcycle bays where there is demand and feasibility to lockable solo motorcycle bays. - 5.46 Motorcycle parking policy has now been aligned to all aspects of parking policy for vehicles.
 Resident, estate and business motorcycle permits will mostly follow the same terms and conditions as for other vehicle types.
-Residents who live in car free developments will not be allowed to purchase a permit for their motorcycle as this would contravene Section 106 of the Town and Country Planning Act 1990 (see chapter two and section new building developments for more details). - 5.48 Motorcycle permits will follow the current emissions-based charging pricing model for the permit types.
+Residents who live in car-free developments will not be allowed to purchase a permit for their motorcycle as this would contravene Section 106 of the Town and Country Planning Act 1990 (see chapter two and section new building developments for more details).

+- 5.47 Motorcycle permits will follow the current emissions-based charging pricing model for the permit types.
 See appendix 1 and 2 of this document for full parking permission and permit allowances.
-The current banding structure does not take into consideration smaller engine sizes for motorcycles that do not have recorded CO2 emissions.
+The current five-point banding structure does not take into consideration smaller engine sizes for motorcycles that do not have recorded CO2 emissions.
 To address this the categories have been revised to include under 500cc and 501-1200cc, this way based on the size of the engine, smaller motorcycles will pay a fairer price for how much they pollute.
-See table 5.4 for details on permit pricing for motorcycles. - 5.49 There is no change to the approved parking permit price for estate motorcycle permits as it is presently a standard flat fee.
+See table 5.4 for details on permit pricing for motorcycles. - 5.48 There is no change to the approved parking permit price for estate motorcycle permits as it is presently a standard flat fee.
 There are plans to review and increase the current emissions-based charging structure to 13 bands, which will replace the current five bands and include motorcycles alongside all other vehicles.

-Recommendation 5.8 - Motorcycles vehicle engine size review
+Recommendation 5.7 - Motorcycles vehicle engine size review

 To update the current parking permits emissions-based structure by adding under 500cc and revising 501-1200cc for smaller engine sizes, making fees and charges fairer for motorcyclists without recorded emissions.
-This change will be superseded by the later introduction of the 13 band charging structure outlined earlier in this plan - see table 5.4.
+This change will be superseded by the later introduction of the 13-band charging structure outlined earlier in this plan - see table 5.4.